onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 ██████████████████████████████████████████████████████████████████

 > "The present is saturated with the past and pregnant with the future." - [Gottfried Wilhelm Leibniz](https://www.azquotes.com/quote/1032469)

+> "Physical strength can never permanently withstand the impact of spiritual force." - [Franklin D. Roosevelt](https://www.goodreads.com/quotes/415349-physical-strength-can-never-permanently-withstand-the-impact-of-spiritual)

+> "Men are not prisoners of fate, but only prisoners of their own minds." - [Franklin D. Roosevelt](https://www.goodreads.com/quotes/45529-men-are-not-prisoners-of-fate-but-only-prisoners-of)

 Turn on, tune in, drop out
 https://en.wikipedia.org/wiki/Turn_on,_tune_in,_drop_out